01535653293

 British Values

-The DfE have stated the need "to create and enforce a clear and rigorous expectation on all schools to promote fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs".
-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have now been reiterated.
-At Eastburn these values are reinforced regularly and in the following ways:
+The DfE has stated the need “to create and enforce a clear and rigorous expectation on all schools to promote fundamental British values of democracy, the rule of law, individual liberty, mutual respect, and tolerance of those with different faiths and beliefs.”
+The Government first set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated in subsequent guidance.
+At Eastburn, these values are reinforced regularly in the following ways:

 Democracy

-Children at Eastburn Junior and Infant School have a voice.
-They are provided with lots of opportunities for their voices to be heard so that they can make a positive contribution to life at the school.
-We have an elected School Council that meets regularly to discuss issues relating to the school.
-This council is representative of the school and is led by Mrs Fowler.
-Alongside our School Council we have House Captains and Vice-Captains who lead on school events and act as role models for the school.
+Children at Eastburn have a voice and many opportunities to contribute positively to school life.
+Our elected School Council meets regularly to discuss issues relating to the school and is led by Mrs Fowler.
+We also have House Captains and Vice-Captains who lead school events and act as role models for their peers.

-The importance of following rules and acting within the law are constantly reinforced through our school ethos and our Behaviour and Ethos Policy.
-Pupils are taught the reasons behind such rules, how to take personal responsibility for their own actions and the sanctions that can be expected when laws/rules are broken.
-We strongly believe that pupils need to take ownership of their own behaviour and know how to make the right choices.
-Visits from the local Police and Fire Service help us to reinforce this message and promote an understanding of how children can make a positive contribution to the local and wider community.
+The importance of following rules and acting within the law is reinforced through our school ethos and Behaviour and Ethos Policy.
+Pupils learn the reasons behind rules, how to take personal responsibility for their actions, and the consequences when rules or laws are broken.
+Visits from the local Police and Fire Service further support children’s understanding of making positive contributions to their community.

 Individual Liberty

-At Eastburn, children are encouraged to make their own choices, knowing that they can do so in a safe and secure environment.
-Our Behaviour and Ethos Policy ensures that pupils are provided with clear boundaries to work within but feel empowered to take responsibility for their own actions.
-Learners understand their individual rights and freedoms through a range of curriculum activities and school assemblies.
+Children at Eastburn are encouraged to make their own choices in a safe and supportive environment.
+Our Behaviour and Ethos Policy provides clear boundaries while empowering pupils to take responsibility for their actions.
+Learners explore their rights and freedoms through curriculum activities and assemblies.

 Mutual Respect

-Children at Eastburn know that their behaviours and actions have an affect on the rights of others.
-All members of the school community treat themselves, their peers and adults with respect.
-Whole school assembly themes focus on the need to show respect to others in school and to be tolerant of the needs of others.
+Children understand that their behaviours and actions affect the rights of others.
+Everyone in our school community treats peers, adults, and themselves with respect.
+Whole-school assemblies focus on the importance of showing respect to others and being tolerant of individual needs.

-Eastburn Junior and Infant School is situated within an area that is culturally diverse and we promote diversity throughout the curriculum.
-Children visit places of worship and learn about different faiths.
-The school works closely with the Bradford Interfaith Centre to support children's understanding of different faiths and beliefs.
+Eastburn is located in a culturally diverse area, and we actively promote diversity through the curriculum.
+Children visit places of worship, learn about different faiths, and work with the Bradford Interfaith Centre to develop understanding and appreciation of different beliefs.

-At Eastburn we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including views that are of an 'extreme' nature.
+At Eastburn, we actively challenge pupils, staff, or parents expressing opinions contrary to fundamental British values, including extreme views, ensuring that our school remains a safe and inclusive environment for all.